davidgasquez/handbook/Open Data.md

 ## Components
 ### Packaging
 - **Distribution**.
 Decentralized way.
+No central authority.
 Could work in a closed network too!
 Permissions management would be also decentralized.
 - **Indexing**.
 Should be easy to list datasets matching a certain pattern or reading from a certain source.
 Datasets could be linked to a `Datafile` with description, default visualizations, WASM linked code...
 - **Formatting**.
 Datasets should be saved and exposed in multiple formats (CSV, Parquet, ...).
 Could be done via WASM transformations.
 - **Social**.
 Stars, users, citations, attaching default visualizations (d3, [Vega](https://vega.github.io/), [Vegafusion](https://github.com/vegafusion/vegafusion/), and others), ...